-His death occurred three days prior to the anniversary of the killing of Trayvon Martin in 2012, another unarmed African-American whose murder sparked the Black Lives Matter movement.
+His death occurred three days before the anniversary of the killing of Trayvon Martin in 2012, another unarmed African-American whose murder sparked the Black Lives Matter movement.

 The May 2020 peak for #BlackLivesMatter on Twitter was on Thursday, May 28, when it appeared in 5.7 million tweets, just 3 days after George Floyd was killed by Derek Chauvin, a white Minneapolis officer who restrained him in a knee chokehold that killed him in 8 minutes and 46 seconds.

-While Chauvin was finally arrested for murder charges, the other police officers remain free of criminal charges.
+While Chauvin was finally arrested for murder, the other police officers remained free of criminal charges.